bengordon0123/Python-Final-Project/README.md

  print("Oculus is the name of the VR company that was acquired by Facebook.
 The acquisition price was $2 billion and allowed FB to become a power player in the VR industry.")

+if chooseCategory == 2:

+# question 1 of Category 2 (Programming Frameworks)

+print("Question 1: What programming language was used to program iPhone apps such as Snapchat, Vine, and Instagram?") print("A.) Swift") print("B.) Objective - C") print("C.) Python") print("D.) HTML")

+Q1C2Response = input("Your Answer: ")
+Q1C2Answer = "B" # correct answer to question 1

+if Q1C2Response = "B" or "b":

+print("Well done, " + Q1C2Response + " is correct!")
+score = score + 3
+ backgroundResponse = input("Would you like to see background information on this question?") if backgroundResponse = "YES": print("Objective - C was used to program iPhone apps such as Snapchat, Vine, and Instagram.
+Why not Swift?
+Swift was first released to the public in the summer of 2014 and is still a relatively new language compared to Objective - C. With that being said, many apps have changed their codebases from Objective - C to Swift due to the latter language’s versatility.")

+ else:

+ print("Sorry, " + Q1C2Response + " is incorrect!")

+ score = score - 1

+ backgroundResponse = input("Would you like to see background information on this question?")

+ if backgroundResponse = "YES":

+ print("Objective - C was used to program iPhone apps such as Snapchat, Vine, and Instagram.
+Why not Swift?
+Swift was first released to the public in the summer of 2014 and is still a relatively new language compared to Objective - C. With that being said, many apps have changed their codebases from Objective - C to Swift due to the latter language’s versatility.")

+ # question 2

+ print("Question 2: What is considered the beginner programming language for building websites and web frameworks?") print("A.) Ruby on Rails") print("B.) Python") print("C.) Objective - C") print("D.) PHP")

+ Q2C2Response = input("Your Answer: ")
+ Q2C2Answer = "A" # correct answer to question 2

+ if Q2C2Response = "C" or "c":

+ print("Well done, " + Q2C2Response + " is correct!")
+ score = score + 3

+backgroundResponse = input("Would you like to see background information on this question?")

+ if backgroundResponse = "YES":

+ print("Ruby on Rails is considered the most flexible language for beginner programmers looking to start web development.")

+ else:

+ print("Sorry, " + Q2C2Response + " is incorrect!")
+ score = score - 1

+backgroundResponse = input("Would you like to see background information on this question?")

+ if backgroundResponse = "YES":

+ print("Ruby on Rails is considered the most flexible language for beginner programmers looking to start web development.")

+ # question 3

+ print("Question 3: What are the three programming languages commonly associated with developing smartphone applications?") print("A.) PHP, Java, Swift") print("B.) Java, Objective - C, Swift") print("C.) Python, PHP, HTML") print("D.) Objective - C, Swift, PHP")

+ Q3C2Response = input("Your Answer: ")
+ Q3C2Answer = "B" # correct answer to question 3

+ if Q3C2Response = "B" or "b":

+ print("Well done, " + Q3C2Response + " is correct!")
+ score = score + 3

+ backgroundResponse = input("Would you like to see background information on this question?")

+ if backgroundResponse = "YES":

+ print("Java, Objective - C, and Swift are the three central languages used to program smartphone applications.
+Objective - C and Swift are used to create iPhone apps, while Java is the programming language for Android developers.")

+ else:

+ print("Sorry, " + Q3C2Response + " is incorrect!")
+ score = score - 1

+  backgroundResponse = input("Would you like to see background information on this question?")

+ if backgroundResponse = "YES":

+ print("Java, Objective - C, and Swift are the three central languages used to program smartphone applications.
+Objective - C and Swift are used to create iPhone apps, while Java is the programming language for Android developers.")

+ # question 4

+ print("Question 4: What tasks do for and while loops accomplish?") print("A.) For loops run a specified task once and while loops run a task repetitively.") print("B.) For loops run a specified task multiple times and while loops run a task for a certain amount of time.") print("C.) For loops run a specified task once and while loops run a task repetitively.") print("D.) For loops run a specified task multiple times and while loops run an undefined set of conditions.")

+ Q4C2Response = input("Your Answer: ")
+ Q4C2Answer = "B" # correct answer to question 4

+ if Q4C2Response == "B" or "b":

+ print("Well done, " + Q4C2Response + " is correct!")
+ score = score + 3

+ backgroundResponse = input("Would you like to see background information on this question?")

+ if backgroundResponse == "YES":

+ print("For loops run a specified task multiple times and while loops run a task for a certain amount of time.
+For loops have parameters that run the code more than once, and while loops run code for only a certain amount of time depending on the parameters set in the code.")

+ else:

+ print("Sorry, " + Q4C2Response + " is incorrect!")
+ score = score - 1

+  backgroundResponse = input("Would you like to see background information on this question?")

+ if backgroundResponse == "YES":

+ print("For loops run a specified task multiple times and while loops run a task for a certain amount of time.
+For loops have parameters that run the code more than once, and while loops run code for only a certain amount of time depending on the parameters set in the code.")

+ # question 5

+ print("What are constants and where do they get defined within a code document?") print("A.) Constants are class variables that can be applied to any method and they get defined outside the scope of the main code document.") print("B.) Constants are specific variables that are defined within specific functions inside the scope of the main code document and can only be applied to certain methods.") print("C.) Constants are specific variables that are defined outside the scope of the main code document and can only be applied to certain methods.") print("D.) Constants are class variables that can only be applied to specific methods and they get defined outside the scope of the main code document. ")

+ Q5C2Response = input("Your Answer: ")
+ Q5C2Answer = "A" # correct answer to question 5

+ if Q5C2Response == "A" or "a":

+ print("Well done, " + Q5C2Response + " is correct!")
+ score = score + 3

+ backgroundResponse = input("Would you like to see background information on this question?")

+ if backgroundResponse == "YES":

+ print("Constants are class variables that can be applied to any method and they get defined outside the scope of the main code document.
+When defining a constant before your main code methods, it can be used anywhere within the main scope of the code as long as the constant (hard - coded variable) is referenced correctly.")

+ else:

+ print("Sorry, " + Q5C2Response + " is incorrect!")
+ score = score - 1

+ backgroundResponse = input("Would you like to see background information on this question?")

+ if backgroundResponse == "YES":

+ print("Constants are class variables that can be applied to any method and they get defined outside the scope of the main code document.
+When defining a constant before your main code methods, it can be used anywhere within the main scope of the code as long as the constant (hard - coded variable) is referenced correctly.")